dropletOrg/FIG/README.md

   -v, --version                   Display the version of FIG
 ```
-Or you could use FIG as a Python package
+Or you could use FIG as a Python package.

 ```python
 import figconverter